Wednesday, March 19, 2025

 You have retired.
 You have paid off those loans and the bills are taking care of themselves through your myriad of investments.
 You played with your grandchildren when you could but mostly spent hours trying to understand how the newer technology could connect you with your old self.
 You occasionally call a friend and dig in each others' memories for the same treasures.
 You use your well-earned money to plan tour-bus trips to distant places if your health allows it and avoid eating those funny-looking foreign dishes or participating in activities that seem too adventurous.

 Finally, you've been fortunate enough to be on your comfy death bed at a ripe old age.
 You engage in some mental calisthenics over what were your contributions over your span of life.
 What percentage of your life did you spend in consuming stuff that others produced - be it social media posts, music, art, literature, sports feats, culinary delicacies?
 How much of the tally is in favor of you having produced masterpieces to the best of your abilities at different stages in your life?
 Would there be any kind of judgement from an otherworldly entity if those numbers do not look right?
-Does it matter if you left no tangible mark on the planet?
-And if it did matter, would you turn off that all-encompassing smartphone, email-ridden tablet and wall-size flatscreen and begin creating original content today?
+Does it matter if you left no tangible mark on the planet, other than your progeny?
+And if it did matter, would you turn off that all-encompassing smartphone, email-ridden laptop and wall-size flatscreen TV and begin creating original content today?

 Creative Commons License